gonzaloperezbarrios/chalo-react-to-npm-package/README.md

    {
   "private": false, // If your application is access to public or private.
   "name": "@demo/aplicattion", // Name of the application, if use @name indicated it's a company repository.
-  "version": "1.0.4", // Number version.
+  "version": "1.0.5", // Number version.
   "description": "A React component ...", // It's description your application.
   "main": "build/index.js", // Location the build your application.
-  "peerDependencies": {
-    "react": "^16.8.3" // Indicates that the project requires React.
-  },
   "scripts": {
     "test": "jest", // Run all test.
-    "start": "webpack --watch --mode development", // It will generate compilation and execution in development mode.
+    "start": "webpack --watch --mode development --devtool inline-source-map", // It will generate compilation and execution in development mode.
+    "start:source": "webpack --watch --mode development --devtool inline-source-map", // It will generate compilation and execution in development mode, Use it when you need coding with source map and debugger options
     "build": "webpack --mode production", // It will generate compilation and execution in production mode.
     "precommit": "lint-staged", // It will validate the quality of code before git commit.
     "lint": "eslint .", // It will validate the quality of code before build.